stonier/shambhala/drake_systems/README.md

       : value_{Traits::to_storage(std::move(v))} {}
 ```

+## Use Cases

-## External Storage
+### External Storage / Proxy'ing

-If you need to utilise external storage, just pass in a pointer to the system instance and utilise that in the update step.
+* Shared pointer into your leaf system
+* Copy the data structure part of that in as AbstractValue state.
+* Use `DoCalcUnrestrictedUpdate` to update the internal state.
+This is speculative and may get unwound!
+* Use some publishing machinery to pass the internal storage back to the external storage via the pointer